-In the event that, during the performance period and prior to a change in control, Mr. Paul Marciano or Mr. Herrero's employment terminates due to a termination by the Company without cause (including a nonrenewal of the employment agreement in the case of Mr. Herrero, as defined in the executive's employment agreement) or by the executive for good reason (as defined in the executive's employment agreement), the target number of units will be prorated by multiplying the target number by a fraction, the numerator of which is the number of days the executive was employed during the performance period, and the denominator of which is total number of days in the performance period, and the prorated number of target units would remain outstanding and eligible to vest based on the Company's relative TSR for the entire three-year performance period.
-If the executive's death or disability (as defined in the executive's employment agreement) occurs during the performance period, performance will be deemed satisfied at the target level.
-If a change in control (as defined in the executive's employment agreement) occurs during the performance period, the awards will be eligible to vest as to either the target number of units (if the change in control occurs during the first year of the performance period) or based on the Company's relative TSR for the performance period through the change in control (if the change in control occurs during the second or third year of the performance period).
-If the award continues following such event or is assumed or converted by the successor entity, the number of units that are eligible to vest will vest on the last day of the original performance period subject to the executive's continued employment through the vesting date and to accelerated vesting if the executive's employment terminates due to a termination by the Company without cause, by the executive for good reason, or as a result of his death or disability.
-Such units will vest upon the change in control if the award is to be terminated in connection with the change in control transaction (that is, the award does not continue following such event and is not assumed or converted by the successor entity).
+In the event that, during the performance period and prior to a change in control, Mr. Paul Marciano or Mr. Herrero's employment terminates due to a termination by the Company without cause (including a non-renewal of the employment agreement in the case of Mr. Herrero, as defined in the executive's employment agreement) or by the executive for good reason (as defined in the executive's employment agreement), the target number of units will be prorated by multiplying the target number by a fraction, the numerator of which is the number of days the executive was employed during the performance period, and the denominator of which is total number of days in the performance period, and the prorated number of target units would remain outstanding and eligible to vest based on the Company's relative TSR for the entire three-year performance period.
+If the executive's death or disability (as defined in the executive's employment agreement) occurs during the performance period, performance period, the awards will be eligible to vest as to either the target number of units (if the change in control occurs during the first year of the performance period) or based on the Company's relative TSR for the change in control occurs during the successor entity, the number of units (if the change in control (if the change in control occurs during the successor entity, the number of units that are eligible to vest will vest on the last day of the original performance period subject to the executive's continued employment through the vesting date and to accelerated vesting if the executive's employment terminates due to a termination by the Successor entity, the number of units will vest upon the change in control if the award is to be terminated in connection with the change in control if the award is to be terminated in connection with the change in control transaction (that is, the award does not continue following such event and is not assumed or converted by the successor entity).